-1. Walk, Foundation, Novice and 1 Squads are composed of four, five or six vaulters accompanied by the lunger and horse (and assistants as allowed).
+1. Walk, ~~CAA~~ Foundation, Novice and 1 Squads are composed of four, five or six vaulters accompanied by the lunger and horse (and assistants as allowed).
 2. 2 and 3 Squads are composed of six vaulters.
 3. 2 and 3 Squads shall follow FEI rules for 2 and 3 Squad.
 4. 1 and Novice Squads shall follow FEI rules for 1 Squad (apart from mounts in Novice).
-5. Walk and Foundation Squads shall follow BEV Rules.
+5. Walk and ~~CAA~~ Foundation Squads shall follow BEV Rules.
 6. Vaulters may vault in a maximum of two Squads at the same or different levels, but each Squad must have less than 50% vaulters from another Squad.
 7. The Squad vaulting competition consists of two Tests, the Compulsory Test and the Free Test.
 Walk squad consists of Free Test only.
 8. All vaulters must perform all tests.
-When squads are less than six vaulters the Compulsories will be averaged by the number of vaulters present.
-9. The Compulsory Test and the Free test must be separated by an interval of at least one hour except for Foundation squads where the Free Test may follow immediately on from the Compulsory Test.
-10. The mount in the Compulsory Test is not scored in Foundation or Novice Squads.
+When squads are less than six vaulters the Compulsories will be averaged by the number of vaulters present. ~~In the Free Test, for each vaulter less than six there will be a deduction of one mark in the Artistic score.~~ 9.
+The Compulsory Test and the Free test must be separated by an interval of at least one hour except for ~~CAA~~ Foundation squads where the Free Test may follow immediately on from the Compulsory Test.
+10. The mount in the Compulsory Test is not scored in ~~CAA~~ Foundation or Novice Squads.
 It is recommended that an assistant be present to help vaulters mount.
 Deductions of -1 in basic seat will be made for: - 1) Taking more than four strides to begin seat astride after leaving the ground.
 This is to ensure the welfare of the horse. - 2) Mounting with poor technique that adversely affects the horse. - 3) Not mounting in the prescribed pace (Novice must be in trot or canter).
 11. Unassisted mounts in the Novice Free Test will be scored.
 12. It is recommended that the Compulsory and the Free Test be performed to music.